 How do wearable air purifiers work?

 Personal air purifiers work just like normal air purifiers, only on a smaller level.
-Depending on the type of device you are using, the working mechanism can vary.
+The working mechanism can vary Depending on the device you are using.

-The most common type of personal air purifiers is the neck air purifiers.
-These can range from simple purifiers with activated charcoal to trap impurities, to filtered air purifiers.
+The most common type of personal air purifier is the neck air purifiers.
+These can range from simple purifiers with activated charcoal to trap impurities to filtered air purifiers.

-Other types of personal air filters include the nasal filters that are designed to be worn inserted in the nose.
+Other types of personal air filters include nasal filters designed to be worn and inserted in the nose.
 These help to prevent various airborne allergens from passing through when breathing in.

 Are personal air purifiers effective?